1

 Regulations

 On January 22, 2021, the Air Quality Control Commission adopted the proposed revisions to Colorado Regulation Number 8, Part B. Some of the revisions require information to be submitted on new forms.
-The Air Pollution Control Division (Division) is working to draft these forms and will soon be soliciting feedback from the regulated community.
+The division is working to draft these forms and will soon be soliciting feedback from the regulated community.

 The revised regulation took effect on March 17, 2021.

-Copies of the revised regulation can be found on this web page under the Section
+Copies of the revised regulation can be found under the“Additional Information section.”

 The Colorado Office of Policy, Research and Regulatory Reform is currently conducting a sunset review of the Colorado Asbestos Control Act.
 Analysis is